-(i)Certain related party loans are subject to interest rate risk.
-As at March 31, 2014, if interest rates had decreased/increased by 1% with all other variables held constant, the net loss on an annualized basis would have been approximately \$ 20,000 lower/higher respectively, as a result of lower/higher interest rates from certain related party loans.
-Similarly, as at March 31, 2014, shareholders' equity would have been approximately \$ 20,000 higher/lower as a result of a 1% decrease/increase in interest rates from certain related party loans.

-(ii) The Company is exposed to foreign currency risk on fluctuations related to cash, accounts receivable and advances, long-term deposit, accounts payable and other liabilities and due to related parties that are denominated in UK£.
-As at March 31, 2014, had the UK£ weakened/strengthened by 5% against the CAD with all other variables held constant, the Company's other consolidated comprehensive income for the year ended December 31, 2013 would have been approximately \$ 200,000 higher/lower as a result of foreign exchange losses/gains on translation of non-CAD denominated financial instruments.
-Similarly, as at March 31, 2014, shareholders' equity would have been approximately \$ 200,000 lower/higher had the UK£ weakened/strengthened by 5% against the CAD as a result of foreign exchange losses/gains on translation of non-CAD as a result of foreign exchange losses/gains on translation of non-CAD as a result of foreign exchange losses/gains on translation of non-CAD as a result of foreign exchange losses/gains on translation of non-CAD as a result of foreign exchange losses/gains on translation of non-CAD as a result of foreign exchange losses/gains on translation of non-CAD denominated financial instruments.

-(iii) Commodity price risk could adversely affect the Company.
+- (i)Certain related party loans are subject to interest rate risk.
+As at June 30, 2014, if interest rates had decreased/increased by 1% with all other variables held constant, the net loss on an annualized basis would have been approximately \$ 20,000 lower/higher respectively, as a result of lower/higher interest rates from certain related party loans.
+Similarly, as at June 30, 2014, shareholders' equity would have been approximately \$ 20,000 higher/lower as a result of a 1% decrease/increase in interest rates from certain related party loans. - (ii) The Company is exposed to foreign currency risk on fluctuations related to cash, accounts receivable and advances, long-term deposit, accounts payable and other liabilities and due to related parties that are denominated in UK£.
+As at June 30, 2014, had the UK£ weakened/strengthened by 5% against the CAD with all other variables held constant, the Company's other consolidated comprehensive income for the year ended December 31, 2013 would have been approximately \$ 130,000 higher/lower as a result of foreign exchange losses/gains on translation of non-CAD denominated financial instruments.
+Similarly, as at June 30, 2014, shareholders' equity would have been approximately \$ 130,000 lower/higher had the UK£ weakened/strengthened by 5% against the CAD as a result of foreign exchange losses/gains on translation of non-CAD denominated financial instruments. - (iii) Commodity price risk could adversely affect the Company.
 In particular, the Company's future profitability and viability of development depends upon the world market price of gold.
 Gold prices have fluctuated widely in recent years.
 There is no assurance that, even as commercial quantities of gold may be produced in the future, a profitable market will exist for them.
 A decline in the market price of gold may also require the Company to reduce production of its mineral resources, which could have a material and adverse effect on the Company's value.
 Net income would be impacted by changes in average realized gold prices.
 Sensitivity to a plus or a minus 10% change in average realized gold prices on the inventories would affect net loss/income and shareholders' equity by approximately \$ 30,000.